 Pomuch Cemetery in the northern Yucatan peninsula is a cemetery much like any other, except for what goes on there towards the end of each October.
 Relatives exhume the bodies of the dead, remove the bones from the coffins, and scrub them clean before reburying them.

-It's a curious mixture of Catholicism and Mayan culture.
-The Mexicans who do this are Mayans, who observe la Día de los Muertos — the Day of the Dead — the Mexican Halloween when they believe the souls of the departed return to be welcomed by their families.
+It's a curious mixture of Catholicism and Maya culture.
+The Mexicans who do this are Maya, who observe la Día de los Muertos — the Day of the Dead — the Mexican Halloween when they believe the souls of the departed return to be welcomed by their families.
 Souls of children return on November 1, and of adults on November 2.
-To honor them and show that they haven't been forgotten, the Mayans gives their bones a thorough and respectful cleaning.
-To Mayans, this practice is like helping to bathe or dress a family member.
+To honor them and show that they haven't been forgotten, the Maya give their bones a thorough and respectful cleaning.
+To the Maya, this practice is like helping to bathe or dress a family member.
 And as one old man has said, "There is nothing to fear from the dead.
 It's the living we should fear."

 1. Zoroastrian Towers of Silence

 One of the world's oldest religions, Zoroastrianism, is still practiced in parts of India and Iran.
 To this day, they place their dead in dakhmas, towers of silence.
 These great stone towers have an outer wall, inside of which is a round platform surrounding a central pit.
 On the platform, safe from scavenging animals, are laid the dead, with no preparation of any kind, with their heads to the wall and their feet toward the central pit.
 Dressed in whatever they were wearing at death, their bodies putrefy under the hot sun.
 It's as if dozens of people walked in, laid down, and died.